 All the entries can be seen by clicking here

-Maureen Phillips, a member of our Drawing Group; Watercolour Plus! and Thursday Original groups, recently exhibited at the Guildford Model Engineering Society event.
+Maureen Phillips, a member of Group 1 & Group 2, exhibited at the Guildford Model Engineering Society event in 2019.
 Maureen says "The Society hold a yearly two day gala event, mostly engineering, of course, but we have a stand exhibiting other skills by members, woodwork, needlecraft, knitting, art, etc..
-This year (2019) I was voted into second place by a public vote for my acrylic painting - painted at Art Club, following the monthly theme of 'An Engine - Monochrome in Acrylics' - entitled "Wheels".
+This year I was voted into second place by a public vote for my acrylic painting - painted at Art Club, following the monthly theme of 'An Engine - Monochrome in Acrylics' - entitled "Wheels".

 Sue Pallot writes "While husband Chris was chatting to his pub acquaintances and showing them (on his mobile) my latest painting of a deer on the outside of our house, the village butcher asked him if I would consider painting an animal mural under his shopfront window - leaving me to decide on the design.